 Generally, an appellate court can only review a claim that was brought to the attention of the lower court.
 This is known as a “preserved” claim.
 Claims can be preserved in a variety of ways, including by filing a motion and making a timely objection.
 If a claim was not presented to the lower court, there is no decision to appeal.

 The state’s Superior Court is responsible for reviewing the majority of direct appeals.
 To have your Philadelphia criminal appeals case reviewed by the Superior Court, you must file a notice of appeal with the Court of Common Pleas, where you were convicted.
 You should ensure that the notice of appeal is filed timely within 30 days of receiving your sentence, or your right to appeal may be affected.

 When a case is on appeal in Philadelphia, the appellate lawyer seeks to demonstrate that the trial court committed a legal error that entitles the defendant to the requested relief.
 A defendant can request to receive a new trial, resentencing, or a complete dismissal of the charges levied against them.
-As mentioned above, criminal appeals are different from trials because the judges do not go back through all issues brought up in the trial.
+As mentioned above, criminal appeals are different from trials because the judges do not go back through all the issues brought up in the trial.
 For example, challenging the truth of witness testimony or facts the prosecution presented will not help you get your charges dismissed.
 Instead, you must assert that the lower court committed a “mistake of law” that had a serious impact on your case.

 There are several claims of mistake of law or legal error that you can focus on for your appeal: